In the previous post, I detailed some issues that could help explain in part the gender-equality STEM paradox.

 - As of 2015, UNESCO STEM data is only available for 59 of the 144 countries included in GGGI.
 That is, almost 60% of the states are missing in the analysis of the gender-equality STEM paradox.
 Many low-income and lower-middle income countries

-A paper on the subject published a couple of weeks ago in the academic journal Psychological Science generate a lot of steam thanks to some of its surprising conclusions.1 The paper is behind a paywall.
-The paper’s main finding is that, contrary to all expectations, there is an inverse relation between gender equality and the number of women that graduate in Science, Technology, Engineering and Science (STEM).
+A paper on the subject published a couple of weeks ago in the academic journal Psychological Science attracted plenty of attention thanks to some of its surprising conclusions.
+Its main finding is that, contrary to all expectations, there is an inverse relation between gender equality and the number of women that graduate in Science, Technology, Engineering and Science (STEM).
 That is, higher gender-equality is correlated to lower female graduation rates in STEM.
 And vice-versa.
 How can this be?

 In this post, I will explore the issue in more detail.
 First, I take a quick glance at the data used by the researchers.
 I then explore some of the nuances of the WEF’s Global Gender Gap Index (GGGI) used to measure gender equality.
 I conclude with some possible

 Yesterday we celebrated the International Women’s Day (IWD) for the 108th time.
 The celebration first took place in 1908 in New York CIty.
 Back then it was called the International Working Women’s Day (IWWD), first organized by the Socialist Party of the US.
 At some point in time, the additional W dropped, and the event became a celebration of all women.

 Fast forward to 2015.
 Although significant progress has been made since, women still face many issues and challenges that must be addressed appropriately to achieve gender equality, One of the areas that seem to be falling behind is women’s political and policy-making participation.
 How can women be empowered in this regard?
 And what is the role of new Information and Communication Technologies here?